pydata/xarray/doc/dask.rst

 Reading and writing data
 ------------------------

 The usual way to create a dataset filled with dask arrays is to load the data from a netCDF file or files.
-You can by supplying a ``chunks`` argument to :py:func:`~xray.open_dataset` or using the :py:func:`~xray.open_mfdataset` function.
+You can do this by supplying a ``chunks`` argument to :py:func:`~xray.open_dataset` or using the :py:func:`~xray.open_mfdataset` function.

 .. ipython:: python
    :suppress: